-- 7 To save the settings, click Save, and then click Next. - 8 In Job Name, specify a name for the job.

-Assign a descriptive name that lets you easily identify the job for monitoring its progress.
-A job name can contain alphanumeric and non-alphanumeric characters, but it cannot contain non-Latin characters.
+- Delete existing virtual machine: If you are restoring a virtual machine to its original location, you have two options: delete the existing virtual machine and let the restore process re-create it, or let the restore process overwrite existing ".vmdk" file.
+If you want to delete the existing virtual machine and let the restore process re-create it, click the General Options tab, and select the Delete Existing VM option. - i IMPORTANT: This option is not supported on virtual machines that are protected using vSphere FT. - Power On VM: To enable power to the virtual machine after a restore is successfully completed, click the General Options tab, and select the Power On VM option.
+If you are restoring the virtual machine to its original name and location, the plug-in does not support changing the datastore.
+If you are renaming the virtual machine as described in Renaming a virtual machine during restore, you can specify the same vCenter Server, an alternate vCenter Server, or a standalone ESXi Server. - 7 To save the settings, click Save, and then click Next. - 8 In Job Name, specify a name for the job. - Assign a descriptive name that lets you easily identify the job for monitoring its progress.
+A job name can contain alphanumeric and nonalphanumeric characters, but it cannot contain non-Latin characters.
 There is no length restriction.
-However, a maximum of 40 characters is recommended on all platforms

-9 In the Target Client list, verify that the client from which data was backed up is selected.

-- 10 Select or create the Schedule Set, Restore Source Set, and Advanced Options Set. - For more information about these sets, see the Dell NetVault Backup Administrator's Guide. - 11 To submit the job for scheduling, click Submit.

-You can monitor the job progress from the Job Status page and view the logs from the View Logs page.
-For more information about these functions, see the Dell NetVault Backup Administrator's Guide.
+However, a maximum of 40 characters is recommended on all platforms - 9 In the Target Client list, verify that the client from which data was backed up is selected. - This client is selected by default.
+Do not change this setting. - 10 Select or create the Schedule Set, Restore Source Set, and Advanced Options Set. - For more information about these sets, see the Quest NetVault Backup Administrator's Guide. - 11 To submit the job for scheduling, click Submit. - You can monitor the job progress from the Job Status page and view the logs from the View Logs page.
+For more information about these functions, see the Quest NetVault Backup Administrator's Guide.